-One of the common delicacies you’ll find at a typical Christmas market, and often elsewhere, is the Langos (pronounced lan-gosh), typically costing over 2 Euro each.
+One of the common delicacies you’ll find at a typical Christmas market and other outdoor events is the Langos (pronounced lan-gosh).

-The result is a large, flat, round, crispy snack which can be quite warming and filling on a cold winter’s night.
+The Viennese Langos is a large, flat, round, crispy snack which can be quite warming and filling on a cold winter’s night.
 And, as a bonus, you can always use it as a protective shield if the sun/rain gets too much.

-The Langos has its origins in Hungary, where the name appears to apply to both a bread and potato version, but one generally thicker than the Vienna equivalent, and with more toppings (particularly cheese and sour cream).
+The snack has its origins in Hungary, where the name appears to apply to both a bread and potato version, but one generally thicker than the Vienna equivalent and with more toppings (particularly cheese and sour cream).

 The Langos is a particularly popular food at outdoor events, such as Christmas markets, sports events (they serve them at my eldest son’s football club), festivals, etc..
 One word of caution – they’re almost impossible to eat without getting sticky fingers or faces.
 Bring wet wipes.